 The increase in the SMB client base resulted from 140,000 net adds from TON product and 47,300 from Stone and Pagar.me SMB products.
 We saw acceleration in the growth of TON's client base, reaching 330,300 clients in the second quarter of 2021, compared with 190,300 in the previous quarter, with net adds increasing by 83% quarter over quarter.
 At the same time, Stone and Pagar.me SMB clients reached 717,600, compared with 670,300 for the first quarter of 2021, or a client net addition of 47,300.
 This figure was lower than the 62,400 client net addition reported in the first quarter of 2021 mainly because we are seeking to maximize unit economics of clients based on their profile and size while offering solutions that are best suited for each clients' need.
-These guidelines resulted in better unit economics for both Stone and TON, with higher
+These guidelines resulted in better unit economics for both Stone and TON, with higher TPV and revenue per new client, as we moved the lower TPV clients' demand from Stone product to TON product, while the hub operations targeted larger SMBs.

-&lt;sup>4 Data from Abecs
+&lt;sup>4 Data from Abecs.